 A chemical peel can be used for a variety of skin problems on the face.
 For example, a chemical peel can be used to reduce the appearance of sun-damage skin, uneven skin tone, dry skin, hyperpigmentation, acne scars, fine lines, blemishes, wrinkles, and skin texture problems.
 Chemical peels can also improve the overall appearance of the skin.

-During a chemical peel treatment, the cosmetic surgeon or dermatologist will remove the top layers of the skin.
+During a chemical peel treatment, the cosmetic surgery or dermatologist will remove the top layers of the skin.
 The top layers of the skin are removed in a bid to induce collagen remodelling and production of new skin cells, which leads a younger and healthier looking skin.